 1 2 3 4 5 6 7 8 | fn validate_credentials(user_id: &str, user_password: &str) -> Result<bool, std::io::Error> { if(user_id.eq("karl") && user_password.eq("password")) { return Ok(true); } return Err(std::io::Error::new(std::io::ErrorKind::Other, "Authentication failed!")); } |

 To test the codes, start up the application.
-Then go to a URL, as shown in the video below.
-The user name and password is karl and password, respectively.
+Then, go to a URL, as shown in the video below.
+The user name and password are karl and password, respectively.

 Bearer Authentication Example